nunomrm/ML_Specialization_Coursera/README.md

-Contains my solutions for the programming lab assignments of the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction?action=enroll&utm_campaign=social-andrew-linkedin-mls-launch-2022&utm_medium=institutions&utm_source=deeplearning-ai) provided by Coursera and teached by [Andrew Ng](https://www.andrewng.org/).
+Contains my solutions of the programming lab assignments of the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction?action=enroll&utm_campaign=social-andrew-linkedin-mls-launch-2022&utm_medium=institutions&utm_source=deeplearning-ai) provided by Coursera and teached by [Andrew Ng](https://www.andrewng.org/).

 **NOTE:** The first four optional labs from week 1, course 1 of this specialization are not showcased.